Applying to master’s programmes

 If you apply with an incomplete degree, note that it may not be possible to graduate during the summer months.
 You should look into the graduation schedules and requirements of your own faculty or school in good time.

-Only studies included in an official transcript of records submitted by the deadline can be taken into consideration in the evaluation.
-Updated transcripts or any studies completed after the application period cannot be taken into consideration.
+Only studies included in an official transcript of records submitted with the online application form by the deadline (9 January 2023, 3 pm) can be taken into consideration in the evaluation.
+Updated transcripts or any studies completed after the deadline cannot be taken into consideration.

 For the study options of the School of Business, a relevant degree awarded abroad may also be a degree earned through completion of an American-type, internationally accredited university-level MBA programme.

-The following applicants are not eligible to apply to the study options of the School of Business:
+If you have completed a Master of Science (Economics and Business Administration) degree from a university in Finland, you are not eligible to apply to the study options of the School of Business.